 See also: Northam Warren

-In 1932, Edna remarried, this time to Ezra Augustus Winter [1886-1949], the successful artist perhaps best known for his Fountain of Youth mural at the Radio City Music Hall in Rockefeller Center.
+In 1932, Edna remarried, this time to Ezra Augustus Winter [1886-1949], the successful artist perhaps best known for his Fountain of Youth mural at the Radio City Music Hall in the Rockefeller Center.
 Although the couple maintained a residence in New York, they purchased land in The Berkshires in Canaan, Connecticut in 1933 and established an estate there they called Juniper Hill.
 Edna, now known as Patricia (Pat) Winter, created a herb garden on the estate and then built a business around it called the House of Herbs.
 She even developed and sold a herbal hair rinse called Tressglo.

 Following its purchase of Odorono, Northam Warren moved Odorono’s headquarters to 191 Hudson Street, New York.
 Odorono had been doing well prior to its change of ownership with net profits of US$354,623 (1926), US$483,176 (1927) and US$630,000 est. (1928) but the 1930s would see the line come into increasing difficulties.